jettro/semi-website/_documentation/weaviate/current/query-data/where-filter.md

             max: 2000           # distance in meters
           }
         },
-        path: ["geoLocation"] # property needs to be of geoLocation type.
+        path: ["headquartersGeoLocation"] # property needs to be of geoLocation type.
       }) {
         name
-        geoLocation {
+        headquartersGeoLocation {
           latitude
           longitude
         }